Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Data processing in the BIM workflow

 Effective data management strategies are practically mandatory when using the large datasets that are typical of comprehensive building scans.
-Multiple terabytes of raw data can be generated by a high-resolution scan of a single project, which creates significant challenges for both processing and storage.
+A high-resolution scan of a single project may generate multiple terabytes of raw data, which creates significant challenges for both processing and storage.
 As such, businesses tend to use tiered data management approaches that:

 - preserve the original scan files for archives